Alex Konanykhin: Career in America

 He and his first wife established the Internet firms KMGi (an advertising agency), Publicity Guaranteed (a public relations firm), and The Syndicated News, an online marketplace.
 In 2004, Konanykhin was named "New York Businessman of the Year" by the Republican National Committee.

 His firm, KMGi established a subsidiary, WikiExperts.us, a business centered around creating Wikipedia articles for companies.
 Paid editing of Wikipedia has sparked considerable debate due to conflicts of interest.
 Konanykhin has called for a boycott of Wikipedia fundraising campaigns, "We believe that boycotting fundraising efforts of Wikipedia might compel it to raise billions via advertising and develop content of significantly better quality."
 His company WikiExperts.us, which offers editing services on Wikipedia, was banned from editing on the online encyclopedia on October 17, 2013.

 In 2011 Konanykhin was named the winner of the WW IT Visionary Award by CIO Magazine (in Spanish: WW IT Visionary 2011 de CIO America Latina).
 In 2011 Konanykhin's firm KMGi founded TransparentBusiness, which allows employers or clients to monitor the activity of those working for them on computers.
-He developed the idea for the company while dealing with the monitoring of those in his own company, before the software grew into its own business.
 As of 2017 the software was in use in 98 countries.
 In 2018, Konanykhin began working with legislators in states including Rhode Island in order to introduce bills such as H-7788 and S-2660 to try to mandate government contractors to verify the hours they billed to the government.
 He also worked with the New Jersey State Assembly on draft bill NJ A3989, in addition with other states such as Missouri, Illinois, and Minnesota, with twenty-two states having proposed bills for billing verification as of February 2019.
-In 2018 the company opened a $10 million 506(c) offering for a ten percent stake, following a $1.5 early investment round.
+In 2018 the company opened a $10 million 506(c) offering for a ten percent stake, following a $1.5 million early investment round.
 In 2019 Konanykhin appeared on the City & State "New York Tech Power 50" list.